-1070 Traffic 3052 Responsibilities
+1070 Traffic 3051 Responsibilities

-- 1071 Traffic 3052 is the first due traffic control unit for all emergency incidents in Lower Macungie Township.
-Its primary function is to close roadways using cones and/or barricades. - 1072 Traffic 3052 shall respond to all traffic control requests in Lower Macungie Township and any other municipality.
-For all other incidents or events, Traffic 3052 shall only respond when requested by the Incident Commander, Fire Police Captain, or Fire Police Lieutenant. - 1073 Normal manning is one (1) driver, however a second person to assist is desirable. - 1074 The operator is responsible to safely position the vehicle at emergency scenes to perform road closure or traffic control functions while remaining highly visible to oncoming traffic utilizing all available warning devices.
+- 1071 Traffic 3051 is the first due traffic control unit for all emergency incidents in Lower Macungie Township. - 1072 Its primary function is to close roadways using cones and/or barricades. - 1073 Traffic 3051 shall respond to all traffic control requests in Lower Macungie Township and any other municipality.
+For all other incidents or events, Traffic 3051 shall only respond when requested by the Incident Commander, Fire Police Captain, or Fire Police Lieutenant. - 1074 Traffic 3051 should be manned with a minimum of two (2) personnel, up to five (5) personnel. - The operator is responsible to safely position the vehicle at emergency scenes to perform road closure or traffic control functions while remaining highly visible to oncoming traffic utilizing all available warning devices.

-1080 Special Response Unit 3091 Responsibilities
+1080 Special Response Unit 8191 Responsibilities

-- 1081 Special Response unit 3091 is the first due hazmat unit on all hazmat incidents in Lower Macungie Township. - 1082 On hazmat incidents, this unit may be required to carry spill equipment or tow the foam trailer as necessary. - 1083 Normal manning is four (4) personnel including the operator. - 1084 The operator is responsible to safely transport the vehicle and trailer (if necessary) to the scene. - 1085 The firefighters are responsible for deployment of supplies at the scene.
+- Special Response unit 8191 is the first due hazmat unit on all hazmat incidents in Lower Macungie Township.
+It is also the first due unit for all water rescues in District 30.
+The Company Officer and at least one firefighter must be water rescue certified for water rescue assignments. - On hazmat incidents, this unit may be required to carry spill equipment or tow the foam trailer as necessary. - Normal manning is four (4) personnel including the operator. - The operator is responsible to safely transport the vehicle and trailer (if necessary) to the scene. - The firefighters are responsible for deployment of supplies at the scene.